Announcing the Celebration of Service Awards and Center for Community Relations

 This award has been created to honor outstanding civic leaders who have provided superior service to the community and Jacksonville University.
 Dr. Kinne, former President of Jacksonville University (the first female President in the state of Florida) and current Chancellor Emerita, has lived a life dedicated to serving both our campus community and our world.
 Her passion for giving, kindness and making an impact embody the spirit of this award.
 The distinguished recipients for this award will be determined by a committee appointed by the University President.

 Those individuals receiving the President’s Volunteer Award and Dr. Frances Bartlett Kinne Award for Excellence in Community Stewardship will be honored at a Celebration of Service Awards Luncheon on April 13, 2016, during Charter Week festivities.
 To receive the President’s Volunteer Award during this luncheon, you must make application to the Community Relations office by March 20, 2016.
 I highly encourage each of you who qualify to apply for these awards and allow us to celebrate your tremendous accomplishments in the realm of service.

-Establishment of the Center for Community Engagement and Celebration of Service Awards Program exemplify the progress we are making in engaging our campus with the community of Jacksonville.
+Establishment of the Center for Community Relations and Celebration of Service Awards Program exemplify the progress we are making in engaging our campus with the community of Jacksonville.
 Your service is reflective of everything our University stands for, and I look forward to seeing our community outreach grow in the years to come.

 Class of 1981